marinasundstrom/BlazorBasics/README.md

 This will create an optimized bundle for you.

-In the process, the linker will strip out unsused dependencies in order to minimize the size.
+In the process, the linker will strip out unsused dependencies in order to reduced the size.

+Then you can just copy all files to your server.